bm5w/second_dataS/README.md

   - This method will sort a list of numbers using quick sort.
 Quick sort works with a time complexity of O(n) in the best case scenario.
 In the worse case, where the list contains all equal values, the time complexity is O(nLog(n)).
 Quick sort is a non-stable sort algorithm.
   - Ideas from Wikipedia: Quicksort were used: http://en.wikipedia.org/wiki/Quicksort
 - [Radix sort](https://github.com/bm5w/second_dataS/blob/master/radix.py)
   - This method will sort a list of integers or strings using the radix sort algorithm.
 Radix sort is a non-comparative sortting algorithm that sorts by grouping keys which share a significany position or value.
-At worst, the time complexity of radix sort is O(n).
+At worst, the time complexity of radix sort is O(n), and will occur when values are spread out across a wide range of data.
+Best case scenarios will typically entail datasets that are similar to one another in size.